 Make time allowances for guests to get from the ceremony site to the reception venue.
 Post signs along the way, if possible.
 You can also consider handing out nifty maps at the end of the wedding ceremony as your guests make their way towards the reception tent.

 Regardless of the challenges you face on your wedding day, there’s nothing like music to improve everyone’s mood.
 If you’re looking to find the best wedding singers in Australia, look no further than the Lily Road Band, the best wedding entertainment provider down under.
-Choose your favourite wedding singers to front either the Sydney wedding band or Melbourne wedding band.
+Choose your favorite wedding singers to front either the wedding band Sydney or wedding band Melbourne.